Delhi Capitals reached the playoffs in Indian Premier League last year, but can they do it once again?

 Top wicket-takers (last 3 seasons)

 Batting is Delhi's strong point this time around too.
-Aside from the formidable young batting trio of Prithvi Shaw, Shreyas Iyer and Rishabh Pant - who are their top three run getters in the last three seasons combined - Delhi have added the likes of Marcus Stoinis, Jason Roy and Shimron Hetmyer to further their firepower.
+Aside from the formidable young batting trio of Prithvi Shaw, Shreyas Iyer and Rishabh Pant - who are their top three run-getters in the last three seasons combined - Delhi have added the likes of Marcus Stoinis and Shimron Hetmyer to further their firepower.
 It remains to be seen how many of them fit into their scheme of things but Delhi sure have options.

 Playing around with their spin options is another feasible move for Delhi.
-With Amit Mishra, Axar Patel and Sandeep Lamichhane already present, they chose to add Ravichandran Ashwin to stock up on spin, an area they need enough arsenal considering the slow, low Kotla wicket.
+With Amit Mishra, Axar Patel and Sandeep Lamichhane already present, they chose to add Ravichandran Ashwin to stock up on spin, an area they need enough arsenal considering the slow, low wickets in UAE.

 Delhi's strength is their weakness too.
 While they have a plethora of batting options available, using them right will be a huge challenge.
 Add in experienced players like Shikhar Dhawan and Ajinkya Rahane and you have a potpourri that is difficult to ooze the right fragrance unless perfectly scented.
 That in itself is Delhi's biggest challenge this season.
 Fitting in some of those overseas batters and getting the best out of their Indian batsmen - both young and experienced - will decide Delhi's season.
 To compound their woes, the likes of Prithvi Shaw and Rishabh Pant aren't in the best of form.